 Susan Hirt Hagen Center for Civic & Urban Engagement: The Center for Civic & Urban Engagement was established in 2008 to bring together Wittenberg faculty, staff, and students with community members to address the opportunities and challenges of the Greater Springfield area.
 The center is located at 723 N. Fountain Ave.
 In 2011, the Center received a \$6,000,000 endowment from Wittenberg alumna Susan Hirt Hagen '57 and the name was changed in her honor.
-The Office of Community Service is located in the Center.
+The Hagen Center is acceptable on second reference.